 Life Cycle poster – print on cardstock and laminate.
 Present all stages of the life cycle.
 Invite the children to retell them or tell their own story that features all the stages.

-3- part cards – Print on cardstock and laminate if you wish to preserve colors and cards quality for future use.
+3- part cards – Print on cardstock and laminate if you wish to preserve colors and card quality for future use.
 Place picture cards in a column and invite the children to match the picture to the picture and the word to the word.

 Life cycle line art – supply scissors, glue, and coloring pencils.
 Invite the student to color and cut cards and glue them into the correct sequence.